Remedy Requires Real Resources

 Unfortunately, effective remedy has too often been elusive for communities raising their concerns through IAMs.
 Accountability Counsel has seen this first-hand in multiple cases we support.
 Local communities who have had their harm verified by IAM compliance reports have then found bank management largely unwilling to provide the support necessary for redressing that harm, while other communities that have been able to negotiate an agreement through an IAM dispute resolution process have seen implementation of that agreement languish.

 Accountability Counsel has demonstrated that, far from occurring in isolated instances, the failure of IAM processes to produce meaningful remedy is systemic.
 Working with partners, we have published multiple analyses illuminating this “remedy gap” across the international finance landscape.
 For instance, Accountability Counsel co-authored the OECD Watch report Remedy Remains Rare, which examined the effectiveness – or lack thereof – of OECD National Contact Point system in increasing access to remedy.
 Accountability Counsel also co-authored the seminal Glass Half Full report.
 The report analyzed hundreds of complaints brought to nearly a dozen IAMs and found that far too often these complaints resulted in inadequate remedy for local communities.
+In 2022, the Office of the UN High Commissioner on Human Rights confirmed the existence of a systemic remedy gap in its comprehensive report Remedy in Development Finance, which cited data from the Accountability Console.

 Advancing Remedy Good Practice

 Throughout numerous reviews of various IAM policies, Accountability Counsel, working with partners, has pushed for provisions that are crucial to an IAM’s ability to facilitate remedy.
 In submissions to international financial institutions (IFIs) like the European Bank for Reconstruction and Development and the Asian Infrastructure Investment Bank, we have pushed for IAMs’ overarching mandates to include facilitating remedy as a key purpose of the IAM.
 We have urged adherence to good practice regarding the management action plans (MAPs) that are supposed to address harm.
-Provisions guaranteeing project-affect people opportunities to participate in the drafting of MAPs and strong monitoring provisions are key to ensuring that MAPs meaningful redress harm.
+Provisions guaranteeing project-affected people opportunities to participate in the drafting of MAPs and strong monitoring provisions are key to ensuring that MAPs meaningfully redress harm.
 And we have implored IFIs to take the next step towards truly accessible remedy by establishing remedy funds, resources set aside to ensure remedial measures can be properly implemented.

 Accountability Counsel has built on this last recommendation in particular, working with partners to envision and illustrate how a remedy fund can be operationalized to meaningfully enhance access to remedy.
 In 2020, as part of our engagement on the review of the accountability framework for the World Bank Group’s private-sector arm, we called for the creation of a remedy fund.
-The submission illustrated how a lack of readily available resources can prove a detriment to meaningful remedy.
+The submission illustrated how a lack of readily available resources can impede meaningful remedy.
 While recognizing the various ways a remedy fund might be structured, our submission stressed that any remedy fund must be structured around a set of guiding principles, including community responsiveness, accountability, and predictability.
 Our submission calls on the World Bank Group to commit to developing a remedy-fund framework through a transparent and inclusive process that includes consultations with affected communities and other stakeholders.

 Resources & Reports